KamanHang/EcommerceETL/README.md

 # Brazillian Ecommerce ETL Project
-<i>*Note: This project is entirely made for learning pupose to understand the basic workoflow of ETL pipeline and kickstart the journey as Data Engineer*</i>
+<i>*Note: This project is entirely made for learning pupose to understand the basic workoflow of ETL pipeline and kickstart journey as Data Engineer*</i>
 ## •	Basic ETL Architecture

 <div align="center">